W-symmetry, topological vertex and affine Yangian: Representations of

+Let us first fix the parameters of algebra.
+First, let us fix the rescaling symmetry $\alpha$ by requiring

-Furthermore, we expect one of $\mathcal{W}_{\infty}$ $\lambda$-parameters to be equal to $1$ for representation on one free boson.
-This will allow us to have a representation only on (two-dimensional) partitions instead of full plane partitions.
+We expect one of $\mathcal{W}_{\infty}$ $\lambda$-parameters to be equal to $1$ in order to have a representation of $\mathcal{Y}$ on one free boson (otherwise the Virasoro subalgebra of $\mathcal{W}_{\infty}$ factor would not act trivially and we would not have a representation of $\hat{\mathfrak{u}}(1)$ factor only).
+The representations in this case will be on (two-dimensional) partitions instead of the full plane partitions.
+In other words the condition $\lambda = 1$ restricts to partitions with one layer only.
 In section \ref{specializations} we will see how this is related to appearance of a null state in the vacuum representation at level $2$.
-As result of existence of this null state, the box creation operators in the irreducible representation will not produce any boxes outside of the first layer of the boxes.
+As a result of existence of this null state, the box creation operators in the irreducible representation will not produce any boxes outside of the first layer of boxes.

 With no loss of generality, we can choose $\lambda_3 = 1$, so that

 Assuming the same mode grading and spin filtration as in the linear $\mathcal{W}_{1+\infty}$, we have to identify